DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 ```

 If these commands don't work, you are probably lacking some packages required
 for compiling the kernel.
-Refer to [installing missing packages](#installing-missing-packages).
+Refer to [Installing missing packages](#installing-missing-packages).

+Now, with the configuration tool open, you can enable FAT32.

+1. Enter 'File systems'.
+2. Enter 'DOX/FAT/EXFAT/NT Filesystems'.
+3. Enable VFAT support.
+To avoid trouble, make it built-in ('*'),
+not a module ('M').
+4. Save the config.

 If you want to learn more about kernel configuration, check out the
 [Gento Handbook](https://wiki.gentoo.org/wiki/Kernel/Gentoo_Kernel_Configuration_Guide).